 Hi!
 I’m Nikki.

 My sincere hope is that Daughter of Pearl offerings help you (re)discover more of yourself and take inspired action for your/our world.
-I hope they help you to hold visions of possibility, to offer care and love, to make art, to advocate and build, to show up in whatever shape you are meant to fulfill in our collective story.
+I hope they help you to stand in your purpose, to offer care and love, to make art, to advocate and build, to show up in whatever shape you are meant to fulfill in our collective story.

 I’m glad you found your way here, and I hope we’ll have the opportunity to connect.

 My practice is grounded in a web of teachings, people, and practices that have deeply inspired and affected me.
-Each has shaped the way I think about and approach astrology, personal and collective healing, and somatic practice.
+Each has shaped the way I think about and approach astrology, healing and change, and how we can embody our deepest gifts and values.
 Below I list some of the thinkers, teachers, and lineages that have most shaped my practice.

 Astrology